zerodevapp/zerodev-docs/docs/create-wallets/jwt.md

 sidebar_label: JWT Wallets
 ---

-# Creating Custodial Wallets with JWT
+# Creating Wallets with JWT

 If your app uses JWTs for authentication, you can use ZeroDev to seamlessly create a smart wallet for each user.
 Follow these steps: